Updated 17 August:

 Care homes should now allow:

-In the event of an outbreak, visits from essential caregivers (except where they or the resident have tested positive) and in exceptional circumstances.
+In the event of an outbreak, visits should continue from essential caregivers (except where they or the resident have tested positive) and in exceptional circumstances.
 Window/pod visits can also continue in an outbreak.

 Blanket approaches on visiting are unacceptable.
 Policies and decisions about visiting must be based on the needs and circumstances of the individual person.
 This is made clear in the visiting guidance and has been stressed by the regulator, the Care Quality Commission (CQC).
 Individual assessments are required by law under the Equality Act and Human Rights Act, as well by the CQC’s expectation of person-centred care.
 If your care home is applying blanket rules and not carrying out individual assessments, let the CQC know and get in touch with our helpline for support with this.

 If you would like further information or advice on visiting restrictions, please get in touch with the R&RA Helpline.
 We can help you to explore what the current guidance means for you and your family, and support you to use the guidance and law to negotiate with a care home for better contact.